noalistic/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 5: a script that adds execute permission to the owner of a file

 Task 6: a script that adds execute permission to the owner and the group owner, and read permission to other users

+Task 7: a script that adds execution permission to the owner, the group owner and the other users

+Task 8: Owner: no permission at all, Group: no permission at all, Other users: all the permissions